gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

 So according to the count, a total of 939 students have passed and 61 students have failed out of the 1000 students.

-Now lets try to visualize the performace of the students, sometimes visualization can help in exploring underlying trends/relationships in a better way:
+Now lets try to visualize the performace of the students, sometimes visualization can help in exploring any underlying trends/relationships in a better way:

 ```python